 A blog is a personal online journal that is frequently updated and intended to share with others.
 Most blogs also have a commenting feature, so that people can respond to one another’s thoughts.

-In Course Resources, tutors create and manage blogs, and only enrolled users can view and create entries and comments in them.
+In Blackboard (Course Resources), tutors create and manage blogs, and only enrolled users can view and create entries and comments in them.
 Similar to journals, you can use blogs for a graded assignment or gather opinions and information without assigning a grade.